New York lawmakers agree to legalize recreational marijuana

 State police could also get funding to hire and train more so-called “drug recognition experts.”

-But there’s no evidence that drug recognition experts can tell whether someone is high or not, according to Collins, who was appointed to Cuomo’s 2018 working group tasked with drafting cannabis regulations.
+But there’s no evidence that drug recognition experts can tell whether someone is high or not, according to R. Lorraine Collins, a psychologist and professor of community health and health behavior at the University at Buffalo.
+Collins was appointed to Cuomo’s 2018 working group tasked with drafting cannabis regulations.

 “I think it’s very important that we approach that challenge using science and research and not wishes or unsubstantiated claims,” Collins said.